nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ## 8. Open Research Problems

-XXX: Discuss tuning of WTF-PAD
+XXX: Discuss tuning of WTF-PAD.
+WTF-PAD was never tuned.

 ### 8.1.
 Onion Service Circuit Setup

+XXX: Our circuit setup padding does not address timing-based features, only packet counts.
+Deep learning can probably see this.

+XXX: If you write an attack paper on this without a defense, we'll light you and your attack paper on fire. ;)

 ### 8.2.
 Onion Service Fingerprinting